 Father's Day is not a public holiday, but it falls on a Sunday so businesses may be closed.

-It is thought that Father's Day origins lie in a service held at a West Virginia church on July 5, 1908, where the Sunday sermon was exclusively dedicated to fathers in honor of the men who had lost their lives in a mine explosion in Monongah.
+It is thought that Father's Day's origins lie in a service held at a West Virginia church on July 5, 1908, where the Sunday sermon was exclusively dedicated to fathers in honor of the men who had lost their lives in a mine explosion in Monongah.
 This was, however, a one-time celebration without any intention of making it an annual observance.

 Father's Day as we know it today was the idea of Sonora Dodd, a woman whose father, a widower, raised her and her five siblings by himself.
 When Mother's Day became a popular holiday in the United States, Dodd thought that there should be a similar day to honor fathers and fatherhood.
 In 1910, she campaigned for the day with her local church, the YMCA and the government.
-Initially, she suggested June 5 as the day to hold the celebration, her father's birthday, however the third Sunday of June was deemed more appropriate for the observance of Father's Day.
-On June 19, 1910, the first official Father's Day was celebrated in the state of Washington.
+Initially, she suggested June 5 as the day to hold the celebration, her father's birthday, however the third Sunday of June was considered more appropriate for the observance of Father's Day.
+On June 19, 1910, the first official Father's Day was celebrated in the State of Washington.

 Initially, the day wasn't as successful as Mother's Day, and as Dodd found herself busier with school, Father's Day was eventually forgotten.
-In the 1930s, with the help of manufacturers of male products such as ties tobacco, and men's clothes retailers, Dodd began a new campaign for Father's Day, this time at a national level.
+In the 1930s, with the help of manufacturers of male products such as ties tobacco, and men's clothing retailers, Dodd began a new campaign for Father's Day, this time at a national level.
 However, people were dubious of this holiday, thinking that it was an attempt by manufacturers to profit from another commercial holiday such as Mother's Day.

-How to celebrate Dads on Father's Day
+How to Celebrate Dads on Father's Day

 Father's Day is the perfect occasion to commemorate fathers or any father figures in people's lives.
 Many people give their fathers cards or gifts or take them out to dinner.
 Those who live close to their dads pay them a visit and spend the day doing nice activities together.
 Many families throw Father's Day parties with fathers, grandfathers, and uncles to honor the support they give their children.